 This internship is part of the SOLAIRE ANR project which includes 2 Ph.D. students.
 The SOLAIRE project aims to improve the efficiency of converting concentrated solar energy into electricity using artificial intelligence.
 The key component of these power plants is the solar receiver, which converts concentrated solar energy into thermal energy and transfers it to a heat-carrying fluid, pressured air in our case.
 The project focuses on maximizing thermal transfers between the gas and the wall of the solar receiver, while minimizing pressure losses.
 This is done through optimization of thermal transfers and the development of strategies for controlling near-wall turbulence in the solar receiver using machine learning.
+For more context, see this POLYPHEM project video explaining challenges with solar receiver research.
 To best assess different types of Thermal-Large Eddy Simulation (T-LES) models in our study case, it is necessary to run simulations with different types of models on different meshes to obtain the most accurate assessment of these models.
 This type of simulation offers a good perspective as it's comparatively much cheaper than Direct Numerical Simulation (DNS).
+A visual representation of DNS can be seen here simulation visualisation.